How to Build and Publish Your Android App on Google Play Store (2026)

 Step 1: Customize Your Launcher Icon

 Your app's launcher icon is the first visual impression users get.
 Truth is, a default icon won't stand out on home screens.
-Fortunately, if you're using Flutter, the flutter_launcher_icons package streamlines the entire process.
+Fortunately, if you're using Flutter for mobile app development, the flutter_launcher_icons package makes the whole process much easier.

 Otherwise, here's what you need to do: review Google's Material Design guidelines, place your icons in [project]/android/app/src/main/res/ mipmap folders, update the android: icon attribute in AndroidManifest.xml (e.g., @mipmap/ic_launcher), and finally test on a device to ensure it displays correctly.